What is the Equity Ratio?

 - Liabilities: Primarily refers to debt instruments in the context of funding, e.g. senior secured debt and bonds.

-Intangible assets such as goodwill are normally excluded from the calculation of the ratio, as reflected in the formula.
+Intangible assets such as goodwill are normally excluded from the ratio, as reflected in the formula.

 The guidelines for what constitutes a “good” proprietary ratio are industry-specific and are also affected by the company’s fundamentals.